 10% off promotion is only valid from 08/03/19 – midnight on 24/03/19.
 No promo code required.
 Subject to availability.
 Omlet ltd. reserves the right to withdraw the offer at any point.
 The discount cannot be transferred to delivery or courses.
 Excludes delivery.
 Offer is only valid on full priced items and cannot be used on existing discounts or in conjunction with any other offer.

-This entry was posted in Promotions on March 8th, 2019 by chloewelch
+This entry was posted in Offers and promotions on March 8th, 2019 by chloewelch

 Pancake Day is coming up on the 5th of March, and while you might be thinking about what fancy pancake toppings you are going to try this year, we are thinking about what our dogs will want.
 Priorities.